Telling your story

 Dorset Mind uses it’s blog space as a way of telling real-life stories from within our community.
 You can get involved by blogging/vlogging in order to share your story and to give readers an insight into what it’s like to live with a mental health problem.

-Hearing the story of someone who might be going through a similar experience, can have a profound impact, and truly help someone on their journey to recovery.
+Hearing or watching the story of someone who might be going through a similar experience, can have a profound impact, and truly help someone on their journey to recovery.
 By encouraging more people to speak up, listen to stories and counteract the stigma around mental health, we can all work together towards better mental health in Dorset.

 Here are some ideas and topics that you might like to blog about: